lookB4Uleap/project_CryptWatch/README.md

-# CryptWatch - An app keep track of changes in Cryptocurrencies
+# CryptWatch - An app to keep track of changes in Cryptocurrencies

 Always keep a track of changes in valuations of various cryptocurrencies.